 When on a family holiday with toddlers, it is paramount to have wet weather options up your sleeve.
 Alpine Aqualand is an indoor swimming facility with a fun toddler pool, hydroslides for the brave, and a lazy river.
 Sure to please!

 If bouncing, playing or climbing are more your jam, take the little ones along to Red Oaks Drive in Frankton.
 There are tonnes of options here to entertain and all are in close proximity to each other with plenty of free parking – try Site Trampoline, the clip ‘n’ climb at BaseCamp, Game Over, or the local Chipmunks.

 In town, dinosaur buffs will love a journey underwater to the Time Tripper, Queenstown’s only underwater cinematic experience.
 Watch eels and trout dive under the wharf and then take a seat and experience what it is like to step back in time in Queenstown’s natural history.

-For more learning and indoor fun, head along to Lakes District Museum in Arrowtown and find out about the rich mining history of the area through the interactive displays and installations.
+For more learning and indoor fun, head along to Lakes District Museum in Arrowtown and find out about the area's rich mining history through the interactive displays and installations.

 Let’s talk playgrounds!
-The Hanley’s Farm subdivision has a destination playground which will keep the small ones entertained for hours, with mini trampolines, flying foxes, huge sand pit, and pump track - as well as an astounding view of The Remarkables.
+The Hanley’s Farm subdivision has a destination playground that will keep the small ones entertained for hours, with mini trampolines, flying foxes, huge sand pit, and pump track – as well as an astounding view of the Remarkables.
 Hanley’s Farm is a 10-minute drive from Frankton towards Kingston.